kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 ```
 If Fail2Ban does not appear to be functioning, verify that the path to the Bitwarden log file is correct.
 For Docker: If the specified log file is not being generated and/or updated, make sure the `EXTENDED_LOGGING` env variable is set to true (which is default) and that the path to the log file is the path inside the docker (when you use /bw-data/:/data/ the log file should be in /data/... to be outside the container).

+Also verify that the timezone of the docker container matches the timezone of the host.
+Check this by comparing the time shown in the logfile with the host OS time.
+If they differ, there are various ways to fix this.
+One option is to start docker with the option ```-e "TZ=<timezone>"```.
+A list of valid timezones is here under the column heading'timezone database name': [https://en.wikipedia.org/wiki/List_of_tz_database_time_zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (ie -e "TZ=Australia/Melbourne" )

 ## Setting Up Fail2Ban for the Admin Page

 If you've enabled the admin console by setting the `ADMIN_TOKEN` environment variable, you can prevent an attacker brute-forcing the admin token using Fail2Ban.
 Following the same process as for the web vault, create the following filter in `/etc/fail2ban/filter.d/bitwarden-admin.conf`: